aiven/devportal/docs/tools/aiven-console/howto/create-accounts.rst

 .. important::
    We recommend using **only one organization** and creating organizational units to group your projects.

-   Creating a new organization requires you to manually configure organization-level settings again such as :doc:`billing groups, authentication settings, and teams </docs/platform/concepts/projects_accounts_access>`.
+   Creating a new organization requires you to manually configure organization-level settings again such as :doc:`billing groups, authentication settings, and groups </docs/platform/concepts/projects_accounts_access>`.

 #.
 Click the user information icon and select **Organizations**.